dalyona/DataSphere_demo_Nov20/README.md

 This notebook was created as a part of demo for Yandex DataSphere product

-For full instruction for the demo step-by-step please go to file "Demo Yandex DataShere.pdf"
+For full instruction for the demo step-by-step please refer to the file "Demo_Yandex_DataShere_Nov2020.pdf

+"